hakuhodo-technologies/scope-rl/docs/documentation/learning_implementation.rst

 DiscreteHead
 ----------
 This module transforms a deterministic policy to a stochastic one in discrete action cases.
-Specifically, we have two stochastic policies.
+Specifically, we have the following two options.

     * :class:`DiscreteEpsilonGreedyHead`: :math:`\pi(a | s) := (1 - \epsilon) * \pi_{\mathrm{det}}(a | s) + \epsilon / |\mathcal{A}|`.
     * :class:`DiscreteSoftmaxHead`: :math:`\pi(a | s) := \displaystyle \frac{\exp(Q^{(\pi_{\mathrm{det}})}(s, a) / \tau)}{\sum_{a' \in \mathcal{A}} \exp(Q^{(\pi_{\mathrm{det}})}(s, a') / \tau)}`.